Right to Buy Discount Calculator

 How a broker can help secure the mortgage you need

 The Right to Buy scheme can be quite a complex, drawn-out process.
-But, as long as you’re able to navigate it successfully you can secure your dream of owning your home rather than renting it.
+But, as long as you can navigate it successfully, you can secure your dream of owning your home rather than renting it.

 This is where a specialist broker can help.
 We work with brokers who have access to every mortgage deal in the UK and are experienced in securing the best deals on Right to Buy mortgages for people purchasing their council houses in all kinds of situations.